 Voices of California

-Another current project is a collaboration between students and faculty in my department known as Voices of California.
+A second current project is a collaborative endeavor between students and faculty in my department called Voices of California (VOC).
 Each year, we visit to a lesser-studied region in California and interview residents about their community and life histories.
 As of 2018, we have conducted around 800 interviews in Merced, Redding, Bakersfield, Sacramento, Salinas, Humboldt County, and Redlands.
 The VOC corpus serves as an archive about language and life in these communities, as well as a dataset for investigating linguistic variation.
-I am involved in projects examining the progression of the California vowel shift (collaborators: Annette D’Onofrio, Seung Kyung Kim, Janneke Van Hofwegen), the acoustic realization of sibilants (collaborator: Janneke Van Hofwegen), degree of voicing in stop closures, velarization of onset /l/, creaky voice quality (with Patrick Callier), and phrase-final lengthening (collaborators: Jeremy Calder, Penny Eckert, and Julia Fine), all in collaboration with graduate students, postdoctoral scholars, and faculty members at Stanford.
+So far, I have conducted acoustic analyses on the area’s vowel system (with Annette D’Onofrio, Penny Eckert, Seung Kyung Kim, Teresa Pratt, and Janneke Van Hofwegen), fronting and retraction of /s/ (with Janneke Van Hofwegen), degree of voicing in stop closures, velarization of onset /l/, creaky voice quality (with Patrick Callier), and phrase-final lengthening (with Jeremy Calder, Penny Eckert, and Julia Fine), all in collaboration with graduate students, postdoctoral scholars, and faculty members at Stanford.